New State Assessment Information

 State Assessment Websites: Links to State Testing and Reporting Websites

-MI School Data: Spring 2015 M-STEP data can be found under the Student Assessment tab located under the left navigation category titled Kindergarten - 12 at www.mischooldata.org .
-For a direct link to the Student Assessment page click here .
+MI School Data: M-STEP data can be found under the Student Assessment tab located under the left navigation category titled Kindergarten - 12 at www.mischooldata.org

-Please feel free to contact the Office of the Assistant Superintendent, Mark Kasmer, if you have any questions regarding state assenssments and/or state accountability and accreditation.
+Please feel free to contact the Administration Office, if you have any questions regarding state assessments and/or state accountability and accreditation.